Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Unlike static graphs, interactive dashboards allow readers to explore patterns in the data based on their specific interests by filtering, sorting, or changing data views.
 Features like hover-over tooltips can also provide additional information without cluttering the main display.
 This lesson will walk you through the process of creating interactive dashboards based on publicly available datasets using the open-source [Dash library in Python](https://dash.plotly.com/introduction).
 Here is an example of the kind of data visualization dashboard that can be created by Dash[^1]:

-{% include figure.html filename="en-or-interactive-data-visualization-dashboard-01.png" alt="A screenshot showing what kind of dashboard can be created by Dash." caption="Screenshot of an example of interactive data visualization dashboard created by Dash." %}
+{% include figure.html filename="en-or-interactive-data-visualization-dashboard-01.png" alt="A screenshot showing what kind of dashboard can be created by Dash." caption="Figure 1.
+Screenshot of an example of interactive data visualization dashboard created by Dash." %}

 Figure 1 shows a dashboard that visualizes the gender pay gaps in the businesses and organizations in Ireland.
 On the left, the interactive features include a radio button to switch between Year 2023 and Year 2022, and a dropdown menu to select a company.
 Depending on what year and what company a user chooses, the data and the bar graph in the main panel on the right change.
 This lesson will show how to use Dash to create an interactive data dashboard.